Is your child frequently showing intense signs of fear during their sleep? Are you growing concerned it’s more than regular nightmares?

 Up to 80 percent of children suffering night terrors have a family history with sleep disturbances (source).

-Other reasons your toddler may be experiencing night terrors could be:
+Other reasons your child may be experiencing night terrors could be:

-- Recurring stress: Starting school, experiencing bullying, increased fighting in the household, or other forms of stress as a result of changes are a very likely cause.
+- Recurring stress: Starting school, experiencing bullying, increased fighting in the household, or other forms of stress as a result of changes are a potential cause.

 - Change of location: Staying in a different place like a motel or a friend’s house could also trigger a night terror.